-There is a potential for adverse hazardous materials impacts associated with the excavation and construction activities of the Proposed Actions.
+An analysis of hazardous materials was conducted based on the methodology set forth in the CEQR Technical Manual and consistent with the FSOW.
+The analysis determined that there is a potential for significant adverse hazardous materials impacts associated with the excavation and construction activities of the Proposed Actions.
 Although these activities could increase pathways for human exposure, significant adverse impacts can be largely mitigated by the development and implementation of a Remedial Action Plan (RAP) and Construction Health and Safety Plan (CHASP) during redevelopment.